strt/www/content/posts/2019-02-04-nu-blir-tre-byråer-ett-strateg.md

 ---
-title: Three agencies become one – Strateg
+title: When three become one
 excerpt: >-
   In April, we became part of the Diplomat Group.
 Now it’s time for the next step.
 Gathering Strateg, branding experts YouMe Agency and design specialists